DNACENSolutions/dnac_ansible_workflows/README.md

 If you're using macOS you may receive this error when running your playbook: objc[34120]: +[__NSCFConstantString initialize] may have been in progress in another thread when fork() was called. objc[34120]: +[__NSCFConstantString initialize] may have been in progress in another thread when fork() was called.
-We cannot safely call it or ignore it in the fork() child process.
+We can't safely call it or ignore it in the fork() child process.
 Crashing instead.
 Set a breakpoint on objc_initializeAfterForkError to debug.
 ERROR!
 A worker was found in a dead state
 If that's the case try setting this environment variable: